 - Wind Element - This is earned by completing the final dungeon in the game.

 Ezlo is Link's cap.
 He was once a Minish who was transformed into his green, bird-like, fabric prison by the Wizard, Vaati.
 Ezlo allows Link to become Minish in size at certain spots in the game, and can also have Link change back to normal size as well.
 Ezlo is also the game's Navi, giving Link hints and clues as to where to go next in his adventure.
-Most of them are story-driven events, so you are never constantly reminded of where to go until those events happen or you start up the game from a save.
-You can ask for his help by hitting select at any time.
+Most of them are story-driven events, so Link is never constantly reminded of where to go until those events happen or when the player starts up the game from a save.
+Link can ask for his help by hitting select at any time.

 After recovering the Four Sword, Link must fight Vaati in Hyrule Castle, after Vaati transforms it into Dark Hyrule Castle.
 After the battle, Ezlo is turned back into a Picori.
 The magic cap that Vaati stole is then given to Princess Zelda.
 All of the cursed people are cured and the hat disappears.
 Ezlo then gives Link a green cap similar in appearance to Ezlo's hat form, and then leaves to the Minish world.

 The Minish Cap has a total of six dungeons.
 Each of them have varying gimmicks, puzzles, enemies and bosses.

 Dungeon #1 - Deepwood Shine

 The first dungeon of the game, as well as the first Minish-based one.
 This one mainly involves using the Gust Jar to get around, whether it be from going over bodies of water, moving a leaf around, or clearing cobwebs so Link can proceed.

 This dungeon involves mine carts, flipping things over and changing directions to open up more paths to Link.
 The Cane of Pacci, which is obtained here will allow Link get past enemies previously unbeatable.